Your 10-second guide to today's Australian business confidence report

-- The NAB survey is based on the responses of over 400 firms across Australia’s non-farm business sectors, and is generally conducted in the last week of each month.
+- The NAB survey is based on the responses of over 540 firms across Australia’s non-farm business sector.

-- Like other household sentiment surveys recently, the surveys confidence gauge slid 3 points to +2 in October, indicating that the honeymoon period for the Turnbull government may be already coming to an end.
+- In August there were mixed reads on the business confidence levels and conditions.

-- The decline in confidence came despite the survey’s conditions index remaining steady at +9.
+- The headline on business confidence gauge fell to +1 from +4, the lowest level seen since July 2013.

-- Subindices on trading and profitability came in at +16 and +8 respectively, although the forward orders subindex – a lead indicator for future levels of business – fell to -2 from +3 in September.
+- With Malcolm Turnbull replacing incumbent Tony Abbott as Australia’s prime minister in September, there are expectations that business confidence will bounce strongly in today’s survey.

-- Encouragingly for the labour market outlook, the surveys gauge on employment held at +3 for a second consecutive month, constant with strength seen in other recent labour market indicators.
+- The last time Australia’s prime minister changed at the 2013 federal election, the NAB’s business confidence measure surged to +12 from +4.

-The NAB will release its November business report at 11.30am AEDT.
+The NAB will release its September survey at 11.30am AEDT.
 Business Insider will have full coverage as soon as the data drops.

 Business Insider Emails & Alerts